lamuswawir/erlsms/README.md

 4. rebar3 shell (rebar3 must be installed)

 Usage:
-Set te username, password and sender in config/sys.config under the sms part.
-They are strings
+Set the username, password and sender in config/sys.config under the sms part.
+They are strings.
+The username and password are those from your Ego sms account

 Example:
 erlsms_app:send("25678584308", "This tests if erlsms works").